cambsull/SteamWebAPILibrary/docs/README.md

 myFunc()

 //Returns up to four articles of news, each up to 400 characters, for the selected appid, 440.
 ```

 ### 2.3 | Querying for specific data endpoints

-Steam Web API Library is capable of flexibly returning specific data endpoints as well as returning the whole data object.
+Steam Web API Library is capable of flexibly returning specific fields as well as returning the whole data object.
 By default, the full data object will be returned.

 Specific data endpoint querying is only supported in JSON format.
 XML and VDF objects are returned as-in in their full scope and format.